 Plastic straws are expected to be the next biggest sustainability concern in foodservice disposables.
-As a nation, we go through 500 million straws a year which, at best, wind up in the landfill.
+As a nation, it is estimated that we go through 500 million straws a day which, at best, wind up in the landfill.
 At worst, they end up in rivers, streams, and oceans where they can be ingested by wildlife and marine mammals.

 Straws are almost exclusively made of polypropylene, which is one of the most sustainable plastics, but because straws are so small and lightweight, they are rarely recycled even if they make it into a recycle bin.

 What are the Alternatives?

 Paper and PLA (bio-resin/compostable) straws are available as alternatives to plastic straws.
 Paper straws, however, are more expensive and have a heavier carbon footprint than do plastic straws.
 PLA straws are compostable but only in commercial composters – so there is still a significant chance they will still wind up in landfills or in waterways and oceans where they will not degrade, making them problematic still.
 Wood and metal non-disposable straws are also available, although they’re hard to clean and aren’t good solutions for the foodservice industry.

 With straws, we can enact the most sustainable choice of all: Reduce Use.
 Consumers are already seeing “no straw” policies at many zoos, aquariums, parks and universities, in addition to bars and restaurants that are only providing straws if requested.